-Owning your development: Supply Excellence Specialist to Frontend Engineer
+Owning your development: Supply Project Manager to Frontend Engineer

-Today we sit down with Laura Puyol Rigol, Supply Excellence Specialist turned Junior Frontend Engineer, on how she turned her coding dreams into reality.
+Today we sit down with Laura Puyol Rigol, Supply Project Manager turned Junior Frontend Engineer, on how she turned her coding dreams into reality.

 When I joined GetYourGuide in January 2016, I wanted it to be my second university, a place where I could put my knowledge to the test and continue learning new information and skills.
 I planned to gain exposure to 2 or 3 different departments and discover how a business works and what areas brought me joy.

 I started as a Customer Service Representative on our Customer Service team.
-Then, less than a year later, I was hired in the role of Supply Operations Executive before eventually being promoted to Specialist in April of 2018.
+Then, less than a year later, I was hired in the role of Supply Operations Executive before eventually being promoted to Supply Project Manager in April of 2018.
 While I was happy in this role, an old dream of mine kept resurfacing: a dream to code.

 A passion for technology